Why study Nutrition Sciences?

 Upon confirmation as a student of UC, you will be assigned a graduate faculty advisor who will guide your coursework selection and serve as your project or thesis advisor and committee chair.

-Admitted students transferring from another graduate program may seek Advanced Standing Credit for coursework that is similar to graduate courses in the MS in Nutrition program.
-Students must submit an official request that is approved by both the Graduate Program Director and the Graduate School.
+Admitted students transferring from another graduate program may seek Advanced Standing Credit for coursework that is similar to graduate courses in the MS in Nutrition Sciences program.
+Students must submit an official request for this to be approved by both the Graduate Program Director and the Graduate School.

 Health Sciences Building